 Draft Version 0.5, December, 2003

-Requirements engineering takes a fair amount of experience to become proficient at it.
+Requirements engineering takes a fair amount of experience to become proficient at.
 Even then, much of the process involves work with business-specific processes and jargon.
 Thus, you need a good understanding of the business to do a good job gathering and analyzing requirements for a particular business.

 Recognizing that, it should be obvious that requirements engineering is a collaborative effort.
 Software developers often find themselves invited to meetings where requirements for a project are to be discussed.
 Their role is expected to be technical advisor, stating 'that can be done' or 'that would take forever', etc., and the document resulting from that meeting is a bulleted list of features - maybe prioritized and probably with due dates.